Liam Robbins: Drake

 As a freshman at Drake, Robbins served as a backup to Nick McGlynn, whom he took advice from.
 He averaged 4.1 points, 2.7 rebounds and 1.1 blocks per game.
 On January 7, 2020, Robbins recorded 20 points, nine rebounds and a career-high seven blocks in a 65–62 win over Loyola–Chicago, despite having the stomach flu.
 He tied the program single-game record for blocks.
 On February 5, Robbins posted a career-high 29 points, seven rebounds and three blocks in a 73–60 victory over Bradley.
 As a sophomore, he averaged 14.1 points, 7.1 rebounds and 2.9 blocks per game, which ranked fifth in the nation, while recording a school-record 99 blocks.
-He was named to the Second Team All-Missouri Valley Conference (MVC) and earned All-Defensive Team, Most Improved Team and All-Tournament Team honors.
+He was named to the Second Team All-Missouri Valley Conference and earned All-Defensive Team, Most Improved Team and All-Tournament Team honors.

 Minnesota

-For his junior season, Robbins transferred to Minnesota.
+For his junior season, Robbins transferred to Minnesota where his uncle Ed Conroy was an assistant coach.
 He was granted immediate eligibility by the National Collegiate Athletic Association.
 Robbins helped replace Daniel Oturu, who left for a professional career.
 On January 3, 2021, he recorded 27 points, 14 rebounds and five blocks in a 77–60 win over Ohio State.
 Robbins was subsequently named Big Ten Player of the Week and Oscar Robertson National Player of the Week.
 He missed the final six games of the season with a sprained ankle.
 As a junior, he averaged 11.7 points, 6.6 rebounds and a Big Ten-leading 2.7 blocks per game.

 Vanderbilt

-Robbins transferred to Vanderbilt for his senior season.
+Robbins transferred to Vanderbilt for his senior season alongside his uncle Ed Conroy, who became an assistant coach for the Commodores.
 He missed the first several months of the season and averaged 6.8 points, 4.0 rebounds and 2.0 blocks per game.
 He came back for his fifth season of eligibility and averaged 15 points, 6.8 rebounds, and 3.2 blocks per game.
 On March 2, 2023, Robbins suffered a leg injury early in a game against Kentucky, forcing him to miss the rest of the season.
-Despite this injury, Robbins was named the 2022-23 SEC Defensive Player of the Year.
+Despite this injury, Robbins was named the 2022–23 SEC Defensive Player of the Year.